Mind Games: Motivation for HPAT Study

-- If you do well in the HPAT exam, you will only have to sit it once.
-It’s 3 hours of your time which can open the door to a lifelong, rewarding and satisfying career in medicine and/or the health sciences.
+Remember that if you excel in the HPAT, you will only have to sit it once.
+It’s 2.5 hours of your time which can open the door to a lifelong, rewarding and satisfying career in medicine.

-- Finally, NO REGRETS!
-The last thing you would want would be to walk out of the exam knowing you could’ve done more.
+Finally, NO REGRETS!
+The last thing you would want would be to walk out of the exam knowing you should have done more.
+On the other hand, if you give the HPAT and HPAT preparation your very best, then no matter your result, you should be proud of yourself.